-Many young people wind up homelessness because of traumatizing childhood experiences of violence and abuse.
-Once on the streets, the exposure to crime, violence and exploitation can exacerbate the situation, and lead to worsening mental health and the use of substances to cope.
+Many young people wind up homeless because of traumatizing childhood experiences of violence and abuse.
+Once homeless, the exposure to crime, violence and exploitation can exacerbate the situation, and lead to worsening mental health and the use of substances to cope.
 In other words, the experience of trauma can be considered both as a cause and a consequence of homelessness (Coates & McKenzie-Mohr, 2010).
-In terms of mental health, the Without a Home study found that 85.4% of the youth sample fell in the "high" symptom/distress category, which meant that they would require something between inpatient and outpatient psychiatric care levels if they were housed.
-42% reported at least one suicide attempt, and 35% reported at least one drug overdose requiring hospitalization.
+In terms of mental health, the 'The impact of homelessness on health: a guide for local authorities', (LGA, 2017) found that 70% of homeless young people have mental health problems, and 33% of homeless young people self-harm.
 Being homeless also exposes young people to traumatizing experiences including crime and violence discussed above.
-This group is three times as likely to be in the highlevel mental health risk group.